Snap Inc.: 2017 initial public offering

-Controversy
+Controversies

 Reggie Brown lawsuit

 In February 2013, Reggie Brown sued Evan Spiegel and Bobby Murphy.
 Early investors were also eventually named in the lawsuit.
 Brown said that he had once been the chief marketing officer for the initial selfie app used to launch Snapchat, offering evidence of contacts with publications such as Cosmopolitan.
 He also claimed that he had come up with the original concept, which he had ultimately called Picaboo, and that he had created the mascot logo for the product while working with Spiegel to promote and market the idea.
 Originally titled "Toyopa Group, LLC," Brown said that he had named the newly formed company as well.
 Brown's lawyers offered documentation of a collaboration with Spiegel and Murphy, which included the filing of an original patent by the three Stanford classmates, but Snapchat described the lawsuit as meritless and called Brown's tactics a "shakedown".
 During April's depositions, Brown testified that he had believed he was an equal partner, and that he had agreed to share costs and profits.
 Spiegel instead described Brown as an unpaid intern who had been given an opportunity to earn valuable experience, and although Murphy claimed that he had not fully understood what Brown's role was supposed to have been, he too characterized Brown's involvement as having been that of an internship.
 Months later, Spiegel dismissed the lawsuit as an example of opportunists who seek out rapidly successful companies in an attempt "to also profit from the hard work of others."

-On 9 September 2014, the company announced that they had settled the lawsuit for an initially undisclosed amount.
-The settlement amount was revealed on 2 February, 2017, in Snap's SEC public filing to be $157.5 million.
-As part of the settlement, they credited Brown with the conceptual idea for Snapchat.
+On 9 September 2014, the company announced that it had settled the lawsuit for an initially undisclosed amount.
+The settlement amount was revealed on 2 February 2017, in Snap's SEC public filing to be $157.5 million.
+As part of the settlement, it credited Brown with the conceptual idea for Snapchat.

 The press release published by Snapchat's communication department quoted Spiegel:"We are pleased that we have been able to resolve this matter in a manner that is satisfactory to Mr. Brown and the Company.
 We acknowledge Reggie's contribution to the creation of Snapchat and appreciate his work in getting the application off the ground."